Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 You might see this error if the network dataset is stored on a shared network drive instead of the local machine.
 The solution is to move your network to a local drive.

+## <a name="noEIDs"></a>During schedule caching, I got an error that said "All EIDs were null in the transit schedule table.
+Please run Get Network EIDs."
+The most straightforward cause of this error is that you simply forgot to run the [Get Network EIDs tool](https://github.com/Esri/public-transit-tools/blob/master/add-GTFS-to-a-network-dataset/UsersGuide.md#Step7) after building (or re-building) your network dataset.
+If this is the case, just run that tool and try again.

+If you still see this error after successfully running the Get Network EIDs tool, it's possible that your network dataset was never successfully built, probably due to unresolved [build errors](#BuildErrors).
+A likely culprit is that you have a [Hierarchy attribute](#Hierarchy) that is generating a large number of errors.

 ## <a name="NoTransitLines"></a>My analysis never uses the transit lines.
 It only uses the streets.
 There are many reasons why the results of your analysis might fail to use the transit lines and only use the streets.